top of page

 • Pacific War Memorial: Built in honor of Filipino and American soldiers who fought during World War II, this solemn site features a circular altar directly illuminated by sunlight on May 6, marking the anniversary of Corregidor’s fall in 1942.
 It’s a poignant reminder of the island’s role in the war.

 • Battery Way and Battery Hearn: These coastal artillery batteries showcase the island’s strategic military importance.
 Visitors can explore the massive guns and learn about their use in defending Manila Bay from enemy forces.
+The longest-range coastal pieces on Corregidor were the two 12-inch guns of Batteries Hearn and Smith, with a range of 29,000 yards.

 Natural Attractions